 In-Home Trial and Warranty Length

 What we think: It’s a tie!
-Both the Casper and the Tuft and Needle mattress provide a 100-night, in-home trial period and a 10-year warranty that covers sagging, factory defects, and certain physical flaws.
+Both the Casper and the Tuft and Needle mattress provide a sleep trial for 100 nights and a warranty for 10 years that covers sagging, factory defects, and certain physical flaws.

 Shipping and Delivery Process

 Tuft and Needle mattresses come with a free delivery and returns offer when you purchase a new bed.
 All mattresses arrive packed and rolled in a box for easy transfer.
 Tuft & Needle claims almost all mattresses are shipped within 1-5 business days after the initial order is placed.
 Additionally, some US cities are eligible for same-day delivery for an additional cost of $50.
 Tuft and Needle also offers a white glove delivery service for $150 which includes a scheduled delivery date and time, set up, removal of trash and packaging, in addition to removal of your old mattress.